janstarc/adMediation/README.md

 ## 2. How to use?
 ### 2.1 Update list of ad networks (part of the API accessible only internally)
-To update the list from batch processing send a PUT request with valid JSON file to `/data`.
+To update the DB with the new data from batch processing send a PUT request with valid JSON file to `/data`.

-See a sample JSON file in **resources/json/** folder with 60 objects for testing purposes.
+See a sample JSON file in **resources/json/batchResults1.json** folder with 60 objects for testing purposes.

-Example of JSON file (which is assumed to be the result of a batch job):
+**Example of a valid JSON file** (which is assumed to be the result of a batch job):
 ```json
 [
   {